 Relativity works in physics, love and copywriting equally.

 Your social media premise should always be flexible, to the extent where content is almost exclusively delivered to correspond to the readers’ interest, the top hours when they’re most active and, of course, identifying patterns.

 However, it’s not impossible to outline generic tendencies and try to leverage them to your advantage.

-There’s no easy way of doing this and it’s not as easy as maths – because, unlike maths, a pattern is never objectively defined when it comes to social media trends.
-It’s empirically observed and compared to a ton of criteria that spin the wheel of audience.
+There’s no easy way to spy on your competition and it’s not as easy as math – because, unlike math, a pattern is never objectively defined when it comes to social media trends.
+It’s empirically observed and compared to a ton of criteria that spin the wheel of your audience.

 What’s your source of inspiration when it comes to getting insights from your competitors?

 Note: This article is an improved version of an older one we had.
 We considered this article to be valuable for those interested in outranking their competitors and the information needed a refresh because the online market is evolving very quickly.